imb/fctx/doc/usr/source/api_fct.rst

 .. cfunction:: FCT_QTEST_BGN_IF(condition, name)

+   *New in FCTX 1.2*.
 Opens the quick test block with the given *name*.
 The contents of the test block are only executed if the *condition* is a non-zero (TRUE) value.

 .. cfunction:: FCT_QTEST_END_IF()

+   *New in FCTX 1.2*.
 Ends the conditional quick test block.

 Tests